lilbond/ds-and-algos/README.md

 ## Welcome to TastyBytes

 ### Articles
-We trying our best to explain the problem, approach and solution for the code provided in the repository at [MusingsCafe](http://www.musingscafe.com/)
+We are trying our best to explain the problem, approach and solution for the code provided in the repository at [MusingsCafe](http://www.musingscafe.com/)

-Our facebook page is [MusingsCafe @ Facebook](https://www.facebook.com/musingscafe/)
+Our facebook page is [MusingsCafe @ Facebook](https://www.facebook.com/musingscafe/).

 ### Issue Tracking